-Quantum theory's statistical nature has always concerned some physicists.
+Quantum theory's statistical nature has been a significant area of contention.
 One way of looking at it is that given the very small areas it operates in, it is not surprising that we cannot predict the location precisely.
 We are looking at vacuum, photons, and electrons that are 10-15 cm with physical probes that are thousands of times bigger - that is why we use mathematics that can look at more detail.
 It is like trying to study a marble's mass and trajectory after dropping it off the Empire State Building, letting it bounce once, and only then using a magnifying glass to watch it.
 It is amazing that we have such accuracy as we have achieved.

-Another way of looking at it is that at the smallest levels, the particles are jumping around a little and they move position in each $10^{-43}$ or so seconds.
+Another way of looking at it is that at the smallest levels, the particles are jumping around a little and they move position in each $10^{-44}$ or so seconds (the minimum Planck time).
 Meanwhile we are up here at the top of thousands of billions of the same actions operating our brains and instruments and only a statistical measurement can be made.